scyto/fio-remote-tester/README.md

 A flexible and cache-aware benchmark script for storage shares using `fio`.

+## Warning
+This script uses FIO in file mode so it writes a file to a directory path and uses that to test.
+This should be non destructive to the disk you are testing.
+But this is a disk benchmark and I make no promises about what it does - be sure to test on a non-critical directory location first before you use this.
+Without you specifiying a patth to test this script will perform no actions.

 ## ✅ Features

 - Multiple workload profiles: `default`, `balanced`, `vm`, `webserver`, `stress`